 It’s not always easy to find!
 But this selection of numbers and letters will give you an insight into when and where the bag was made.

-A more recent style of date stamp will consist of two letters at the beginning, indicating where it was made, followed by four numbers that show the approximate date the bag was made.
+A more recent style of the Louis Vuitton date codes will consist of two letters at the beginning, indicating where it was made, followed by four numbers that show the approximate date the bag was made.
 Here are some examples:

 2007 or newer: There are two letters followed by four digits.
 The first two letters represent the factory location.
 The first and third numbers represent the week of the year it was made and the second and fourth numbers represent the year it was made.